-- Azure AD Tenant ID: d7878af8-383c-4161-8b76-e8fc4566b42e

 - ◆ CPU: Intel(R) Pentium(R) M processor 1600MHz

-- DNS: abc.xyz.com
+- ◆ DNS: abc.xyz.com

-- ◆ Device Carrier: T-mobile
+- Device Carrier: T-mobile

 - Device Manufacturer: Apple

-- ◆ Device Model: MD439LL/A
+- Device Model: MD439LL/A

 - Device Type: Workstation or Server

 - GUID: 5bf63fb9b1ed4cd880e1a428a1fcf737

 - Hostname: zenserver

-- IMEI: 2436262256
+- ◆ IMEI: 2436262256

 - IPAddress: 123.45.67.89

 - Language: Portuguese (Brazil)

-- ◆ MAC Address: 00-0c-29-e8-cd-3a
+- MAC Address: 00-0c-29-e8-cd-3a

 - OS: win2003-se-sp1-x86

+NOTE: For information about filter options that you can use for ZENAgent, Windows MDM and Mac MDM enrollment modes, see Table 10-2 on page 67

-- 3. If necessary, click Add Filter to create another filter.
-Registering Devices
+If necessary, click Add Filter to create another filter.

+Filters are combined with the AND operator, which means that the criteria defined in each filter must be met before the registration rule is applied to a device.
+For example: OS equals Windows Server 2003 AND IPAddress Equal to 123.45.67.89

+In the above example, the registration rule is applied only to devices whose operating system is Windows 2003 and whose IP address is equal to 123.45.67.89.

-Wizard Page Details Device Criteria page (continued) You can add filters individually or in sets.
+Device Criteria page (continued)

+You can add filters individually or in sets.
 Logical operators, either AND or OR, are used to combine each filter and filter set.
 By default, filters are combined using OR (as determined by the Combine Filters Using field) and filter sets are combined using AND.

-You can change the default and use AND to combined filters, in which case filter sets are automatically combined using OR .
+You can change the default and use AND to combined filters, in which case filter sets are automatically combined using OR.
 In other words, the logical operator that is to combine individual filters (within in a set) must be the opposite of the operator that is used between filter sets.

 You can easily view how these logical operators work.
 Click both the Add Filter and Add Filter Set options a few times each to create a few filter sets, then switch between AND and OR in the Combine Filters Using field and observe how the operators change.

 As you construct filters and filter sets, you can think in terms of algebraic notation parentheticals, where filters are contained within parentheses, and sets are separated into a series of parenthetical groups.
 Logical operators (AND and OR) separate the filters within the parentheses, and the operators are used to separate the parentheticals.

 For example, "(u AND v AND w) OR (x AND y AND z)" means "match either uvw or xyz."
+In the filter list, this looks like:

+'''

+u AND

+'''

+v AND

+W

+x AND

+y AND

+Z

+Containment Rules page

-In the filter list, this looks like: u AND v AND w OR x AND y AND z Containment Specify the folder in which to place the devices.
-Rules page As a general rule, devices with similar configuration settings (refresh intervals, logging settings, remote management settings, and so forth) should be grouped in the same folder so that you can specify the configuration settings on the folder and have the devices in the folder inherit them.
+Specify the folder in which to place the devices.

+As a general rule, devices with similar configuration settings (refresh intervals, logging settings, remote management settings, and so forth) should be grouped in the same folder so that you can specify the configuration settings on the folder and have the devices in the folder inherit them.
 You should not use the same folder for devices that require different configuration settings; doing so prohibits you from using the folder to define the settings and forces you to define them on each individual device.

-Specify the department, site, and location information you want entered on a device details page when it registers.
-For example, if you enter Accounting in the Department field, then Accounting is entered in the Department field on the device details page.

-Device Fields